Definitions of Chronic Pain Syndromes

 Stein SL.
 Chronic pelvic pain.
 Gastroenterol Clin North Am.
 2013 Dec;42(4):785-800. doi: 10.1016/j.gtc.2013.08.005.
 Epub 2013 Oct 23.

-Chronic musculoskeletal pain is chronic pain which arises from a disease process affecting bone(s), joint(s), muscle(s), spine or related soft tissue(s).
-This can be typically characterized either by persistent local or systemic inflammation, which may be due to infectious or auto-immune processes, or attributable to structural changes.
+Chronic secondary musculoskeletal pain can be characterized either by persistent local or systemic inflammatory illness, which may be due to infectious diseases, crystal deposition or auto-immune processes, or attributable to structural changes.

 Other biomedical causes responsible for musculoskeletal pain may also apply (such as neurologically caused muscle spasms and referred pain from deep tissues).

 The musculoskeletal origin of the pain (that is, nociception in musculoskeletal tissues) should be highly probable.

 If the musculoskeletal origin does not appear highly plausible and no neuropathic origin is ascertainable; consider using codes in the section of chronic primary pain.

 A. Chronic pain (persistent or recurrent for longer than 3 months) in joint(s), bone(s), muscle(s), vertebral column, tendon(s) or related soft tissue is present.
 The pain may be spontaneous or movement induced.